 This is an alternative backend that uses the LLVM compiler to produce executable code.
 It generally produces code as with performance as good as the native code generator but for some cases can produce much faster code.
 This is especially true for numeric, array heavy code using packages like vector.
 The penalty is a significant increase in compilation times.
 Select the LLVM backend with the -fllvm flag.
-Currently LLVM 2.8 and later are supported.
+Currently only LLVM 3.5 is supported.

 You must install and have LLVM available on your PATH for the LLVM code generator to work.
 Specifically GHC needs to be able to call the opt and llc tools.
-Secondly, if you are running Mac OS X with LLVM 3.0 or greater then you also need the Clang c compiler available on your PATH.
+Secondly, if you are running Mac OS X with LLVM 3.5 or greater then you also need the Clang c compiler available on your PATH.